David Oxley • Artist • Creative Technologist • Edinburgh

 March 1, 2026

-Finished artworks, live systems and things in between.
+Finished artworks, live systems and experiments in between.

 My practice moves between gallery artworks, interactive installations, browser-based 3D worlds, real-time image systems, public talks, games, sensors, spatial sound and technical development for other artists.

 Some pieces are polished artworks.
 Some are experiments.
 Some are built for a particular event, exhibition or collaboration.
-The common material is usually code, but the form changes depending on the project.
+Code is often part of the material, but the form changes with the idea, setting and audience.